Racehorse Retirement

 While this may not be an easy option to contemplate, owners should not feel guilty about considering euthanasia.
 Horses that change hands with physical or behavioural problems may otherwise be vulnerable to being taken on by someone without the experience, facilities or resources necessary to care for them, which is not in the best interests of the horse.

-An owner should only give or sell their horse to a responsible person.
+An owner should only give or sell their horse to a responsible and experienced person.
 If they are not known to you, ask for a written reference from a vet or someone else you trust.
 Sometimes a horse can be sold or given away in good faith, but the new owner's circumstances may change, or they may decide to sell.
 To avoid such a situation, an owner may consider drafting a sale contract.
 This can give a seller a right of refusal on any future sale, but it should be borne in mind that such a clause might be difficult to enforce.

 Check that the new owner has public liability insurance, to minimise the risk of any claim for liability reverting to you.
 Likewise you might recommend veterinary insurance cover is in place for the horse.
 RoR can give advice on competitive insurance providers.